 Furthermore, all home owners or parties enter into binding contracts which means each party is bound by the other party.
 Timelines for land assemblies are important because developers need time to develop schematics and and application to the city for rezoning in some cases.

 Due to this extended timeline, there are generally a number of deposits given throughout the process.
-Consideration must be given to the amount of time a property is tied up by the contract before the subject conditions are removed, since there is no guarantee the transfer will complete until subjects are removed.
+Consideration or an allowance (contingency) must be given to the amount of time a property is tied up by the contract before the subject conditions are removed, since there is no guarantee the transfer will complete until subjects are removed.

 Extended timeline could also mean a significant market shift.
 Is there an escalation clause to reflect the market shift as sometimes it can be years before completion, which is the time sellers obtain funds.